Roxana Druse: Hanging

 Roxana Druse was hanged on February 28, 1887, in Herkimer County.
 The gallows was concealed from the public, and there were only 25 official witnesses.
 Witnesses stated that Druse did not speak on the gallows, but she "moaned, cried, and finally shrieked so loud that her voice was heard in the jail and street" as her executioners concealed her face with a cap.

 The hanging began at 11:48 am, and she was pronounced dead at 12:03 p.m.
-Druse's hanging was carried out with an upright jerker, which utilized a 213 lb counterweight that, upon being dropped, would hoist the condemned inmate into the air.
-Druse was hoist 4 ft into the air, but the force of the counterweight failed to break her neck, and physicians said she instead died of strangulation.
+Druse's hanging was carried out with an upright jerker, which utilized a 213 lb counterweight that, upon being dropped, would hoist the condemned inmate into the air in the hopes that the force of the counterweight would break the condemned inmate's neck.
+Druse was lifted 4 ft into the air, but the force of the counterweight failed to break her neck, and physicians said she instead died of strangulation.

 Aftermath

 Druse was the last woman hanged in New York State.
 Her hanging was one of several that motivated New York authorities to pursue a new execution method.
 Prior to Druse's hanging, officials had begun a commission to seek a more "humane and practical method" of execution in the state.
 In January 1888, less than a year after Druse's hanging, the commission recommended the new and never-before-used electric chair to replace hanging.
 New York's last hanging, of John Greenwall, took place on December 6, 1889.
-The electric chair was first used in the execution of William Kemmler on August 6, 1890, two years after Druse's execution.
+The electric chair was first used in the execution of William Kemmler on August 6, 1890, three years after Druse's execution.

-Some doubt was later cast as to if Druse was actually the murderer, with Rev. John L. Sulden later saying "I felt certain all the time that no woman with a face like this could ever be a murderess".
+Some doubt was later cast as to if Druse was actually the murderer, with Rev. John L. Sulden later saying, "I felt certain all the time that no woman with a face like this could ever be a murderess."

 New York Governor Levi P. Morton pardoned Mary Druse in 1895.